 Our rankings of the best MBA marketing programs are based on a number of factors ranging from university prestige to graduates’ success, class size, affordability, selectivity and more.
 To determine the rankings of the premier MBA marketing programs in the nation, we analyzed the factors noted above, ensuring each comprised an equal weight of the learning institution’s overall score.
 However, above all, the merit of the program’s marketing concentration matters the most.
 Universities with truly elite MBA marketing programs are that much more worthy of your money than learning institutions that provide MBA programs without a widely lauded marketing specialization.

 If you are considering a MBA program with a specialty in marketing, any of the universities listed above will help you learn the nuances of professional marketing and ultimately reach your true potential.
 Each of these learning institutions is revered across the nation for elite instruction and top-notch graduates.
+For even more information, check out our online MBA programs page.

 We understand selecting the optimal university for your specific needs requires extensive research and careful consideration.
 Our team has tirelessly worked on your behalf to complete a list of the best MBA marketing programs to help you find the university best for you and your career.
 If you would like to learn more about our ranking analytics or if you would like more information about universities and colleges that meet your nuanced criteria, contact us today or check out our methodology page.